HathorNetwork/rfcs/text/0033-private-network-guide.md

 You can add any of those parameters in the file `~/hathor-private-tutorial/conf/privnet.py` that we created ealier, then restart the fullnodes for the changes to take effect.

+Beware you should be careful when changing any of those settings in fullnodes connected to Hathor mainnet/testnet, since changing many of them can result in forks in the network or other problems.
+For private networks it's safe to change them.

 Some of the most important are:
 - `BOOTSTRAP_DNS`: Used to make the fullnode discover other peers to connect to using DNS.
-The DNS query can return a list of other fullnodes ips.
+The DNS query can return a list of other fullnodes connection strings.
 - `ENABLE_PEER_WHITELIST`: You can use this if you need to make sure only connections from authorized fullnodes are accepted.
 The control is done through the `peer-id` of each fullnode.
 - `DECIMAL_PLACES`: How many decimal places the network will allow in transaction values.
 - `BLOCKS_PER_HALVING`: How many blocks until a reward halving occurs.
 - `AVG_TIME_BETWEEN_BLOCKS` : The time between blocks
 - `REWARD_SPEND_MIN_BLOCKS`: The number of blocks before the mining reward can be spent.
-You shouldn't change this in fullnodes connected to Hathor mainnet/testnet, only on private testnets.

 A lot of other parameters can be checked in the mentioned file.